lingyuqian0301/pc_assemble.md/README.md

 <img src = "https://github.com/simyeeteng/PC-assemble/assets/148403179/47c51833-e45c-458a-b96d-2f00227ef6f2">
 <img src ="https://github.com/simyeeteng/PC-assemble/assets/148403179/5e9fd4b2-fc92-4485-985c-2f4953538334" >
 <p>Reflection:</p>
-<p>In my opinion, this PC assemble held has let me gain a new experience as this is the first time I have the chance to look into the inner part of CPU.
-Besides, I have a chance to disassemble the CPU by myself.
-I really enjoy the whole process of PC assemble.
-Truely to say, I hope to have more learning by physically such as this PC assemble, as it was very helpful on the understanding compare to books and slides.
-This is because we can really touch on the components and interact with lecturers and even lab assistants immediately when we have any questions.
-Most importantly, we get to discuss with group mates and gain new idea. </p>
+<p>In my perspective, participating in this PC assembly has provided me with a novel experience, marking the first occasion I've delved into the inner workings of a CPU.
+Notably, I had the opportunity to personally disassemble the CPU, contributing to my overall enjoyment of the entire assembly process.
+To be honest, I aspire to engage in more hands-on learning experiences like this PC assembly.
+Such practical activities prove more beneficial for comprehension compared to relying solely on books and slides.
+The tangible interaction with components, immediate access to lecturers and lab assistants for inquiries, and the collaborative discussions with group mates are invaluable aspects of this learning method, fostering a deeper understanding and generating innovative ideas. </p>